kiran-foundation/website/_members/45Nain.md

   email: mailto:nainseesahu143@gmail.com
   linkedin: false
 quote:   With dedication and patience a simple human can achieve everything he wants.
 about: I am 12th passed out student.
-When I joined foundation, meet with teachers and members of foundation their behavior impressed me.
+When I joined foundation, meet with teachers and members of foundation their behaviour impressed me.
 Foundation helps me, guidance me also.By the selection of foundation I found a new ray of hope.
 So thank you very much Kiran foundation.
 ---